The Datastore step of the wizard is only available if you have chosen to perform advanced failback.

 - Select one or more VMs in the list and click Datastore.

 - If configuration and disk files of a VM should be placed to different datastores, expand the VM in the list, select the necessary file type and click Datastore.
 From the virtual environment, choose a datastore to which the selected objects will be stored.
-To facilitate selection, use the search field at the bottom of the window: enter a datastore name or a part of it and click the Start search button on the right or press [ENTER].
+To facilitate selection, use the search field at the bottom of the window: enter a datastore name or a part of it and click the Start search button on the right or press [Enter] on the keyboard.